P1xt/p1xt-guides/README.md

 # Computer Science and Programming - Version 4.0

-Clone of p1xt-guides curriculum for tracking my individual progress.
-I will be modifying this as I go, substituting some courses for similar material that I prefer or have previously completed.
+Fork of p1xt-guides curriculum for tracking my individual progress.
+I will be modifying this somewhat, substituting some courses for similar material that I have already started working on or have previously completed.
 Courses I am substituting will be crossed out, with the replacement course to the right.
+I will not be following this completely in order.
+For the work I'm currently doing, some skills are more valuable for me to learn sooner rather than later.

 **I'm currently working on the 'Junior Developer' tiers**